-for selecting a QUALITY product.
-We want you to take pride in operating this product ••• as much pride as we have in bring-ing this product to you!
+for selecting a QUALITY product by Lincoln Electric.
+We want you to take pride in operating this Lincoln Electric Company product on as much pride as we have in bringing this product to you!

 Please Examine Carton and Equipment For Damage Immediately